 Hello, friends!
 How’s everybody?
 Today we are chugging along with more pumpkin things.
 Are you sick of it yet?
 Good.
 Me neither!
-I’m going to level with you… these are cakey pumpkin cookies.
+I’m going to level with you… these Pumpkin Cookies with Brown Butter Icing are cakey pumpkin cookies.
 Because, as of right now, I don’t have a perfect chewy pumpkin cookie recipe that I really love.
 But I’m working on it.
 Just you wait.
-It’s funny because Sally at one of my favorite blogs was just talking about this the other day…. pumpkin turns everything it touches into dense and cake-like baked goods.
-But when you want a cookie, you want a cookie, not a miniature-sized cake disguised as a “cookie”.
-Right?
-Right.

-These are soft and tender little pillows of pumpkin goodness combined with the best fall spices.
+These Pumpkin Cookies with Brown Butter Icing are soft and tender little pillows of pumpkin goodness combined with the best fall spices.
 It doesn’t stop there.
-They are then slathered in an amazing brown butter icing.
+They are then slathered in an amazing brown butter frosting.
 If there is something better than brown butter in this world, then I’m not aware of it.

 Yes, you caught me.
 There are little powdered sugar clumps in the icing.
 Let’s pretend those aren’t there, shall we?
 Also… the cookie with the bite looks like Pac-Man, doesn’t it?
 Adventures in learning how to photograph food, people.
 That is what you’re witnessing here. 🙂